ScreenCam Interactive Tutorial Help

 The new ScreenCam supports a variety of formats.
 Let’s briefly go over the formats and the best use cases for each one:

-YouTube-compatible formats: You can read about supported YouTube file formats by clicking here.
+go to link YouTube-compatible formats: You can read about supported YouTube file formats by clicking here.
 Screencam supports a variety of YouTube formats, including .MOV, .AVI, and .WMV.
 Simply record your ScreenCam movie and then export it to one of the compatible formats noted, and then upload to YouTube.
 You can view a quick tutorial on how to do that by clicking here.

-SWF, or Shockwave Flash format: A very widely used animation format that is already on 98% of all PCs in existence.
+go to link SWF, or Shockwave Flash format: A very widely used animation format that is already on 98% of all PCs in existence.
 When you ‘Export SWF’, this takes your ScreenCam movie and exports it to the Flash format.
 In general, this is the the most capable of the export methods, and most users use this export method, unless you have specific needs that are not met by this format.
 The advantages of this format is that is very common, reasonably comnpact, can produce lossless ScreenCam movie playback, and supports interactivity within the playback format.
 You can also use the “File -> Convert SWF to exe” command to make self-running playbacks of your ScreenCams.
 To learn how to create SWF files and then create self-running EXE files, please go to our tutorials page by clicking here.

 Standalone playback: Once you have created the .exe file, it can be sent to anyone on any Windows PC.
 They do not need to have Flash installed, as the .exe file will have everything they need for standalone playback.
 You can place these .exe files on a CDROM, or a memory stick, or even email them if they are small enough.
 If you need to email the ScreenCam movie to someone, we suggest you use WinZip to archive the .exe file, since many email servers will not allow uncompressed .exe files through their gateways.